 In Summer 2013, Eight continues to expand the reach of its digital broadcast signal to additional counties within Arizona.

-Eight, Arizona PBS is pleased to announce the installation of brand new digital rural repeater transmitters (a.k.a., translators) this summer to benefit the residents of Prescott, Flagstaff, Cottonwood, Sedona, Globe, Miami, Parks, Williams, Snowflake, Show Low, Yuma, and their surrounding areas.
+Eight, Arizona PBS is pleased to announce the installation of brand new digital rural repeater transmitters (a.k.a., translators) to benefit the residents of Prescott, Flagstaff, Cottonwood, Sedona, Globe, Miami, Parks, Williams, Snowflake, Show Low, Yuma, and their surrounding areas.

 What do these new digital transmitters mean for rural Arizonans?